-Valeria is originally from Argentina and studied Social Communications in the University of Buenos Aires and Liberal Arts with a Major in Human Services in The City College of New York.
-Valeria has an extensive experience working in customer service, advocacy, communication, and translation in the private sector and in NGO’s in Buenos Aires and in New York.
+Valeria is originally from Argentina and studied Social Communications at the University of Buenos Aires and Liberal Arts with a major in Human Services at The City College of New York.
+Valeria has an extensive experience working in customer service, advocacy, communication, and translation in the private sector and in NGOs in Buenos Aires and in New York.

 Ivonne Salazar is the Director of Development and manages the Coalition’s fundraising activities.
 She has seven years of experience working in development and non-profit communications and has extensive experience in grant writing, event planning, and project management.
 She has worked for multiple organizations including the International Planned Parenthood Federation, The Bronx News Network, and Mosholu Preservation Corporation, a community development organization in the Bronx.
 Ivonne graduated from Skidmore College with a double major in Sociology and Women’s Studies and completed The Developing Leaders Program at Columbia University.